fermiumlabs/octoerp/README.md

 Go to [Octopart API](https://octopart.com/api/dashboard) and register a new api key.
 It's a short, alphanumerical string.

 Go to the newly-installed Octo-ERP module > Setup.
 Insert your API key and save.

+### Configure the suppliers

-You can use the supplier lookup to check the exact name of a supplier.
+You can use the supplier lookup to check the exact (Octopart) name of a supplier.
 For example, if you search "Tme" and look it up, it will return "TME", if you look up "mouser" it will return "Mouser".

 You can also check them [here](https://octopart.com/distributors).

+To configure the supplier, open your preferred supplier under: Buying > Supplier > My supplier.
+Inser the exact name of your supplier gathered before under "More Information" > "Octopart Seller Name".
+Then Save.

 ### Usage

 The system will only look up items in a supplier quotation where the manufacturer's part number has been set.

 There is a custom field in each supplier (under Additional Information) where you should plug in the supplier's Octopart Name (this may be different from the supplier name you have entered).